vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

      instances of the built-in Cache filter.
 Strange things may happen to your filter if you use this flag.

+     This flag was introduced in VapourSynth R24 without bumping the API version (R3).

    * nfMakeLinear

      This flag should be used by filters which prefer linear access, like source filters, where seeking around can cause significant slowdowns.
 This flag only has any effect if the filter using it is immediately followed by an instance of the built-in Cache filter.

+     This flag was introduced in API R3.3 (VapourSynth R30).

 .. _VSPropTypes: